Yuzu2005/Yuzu2005.github.io/README.md

 During this project I added:

-Controls to use the paddles to hit the ball
+-Controls to use the paddles to hit the ball

-Integration onto a mobile phone
+-Integration onto a mobile phone

 At the end of the project I had learnt a basic understanding on how games could be added onto a mobile platform.